Radoslava486/FitDay_Rada_Mishurova/README.md

 10. Verify that user can edit activity data in activity log.

 Test suites

 Regression tests
 This suite includes tests from files: LoginTest, ActivityLogTest, FoodLogTest.

-Running the suit
+How to run the suit
 To execute the test suite, simply run: mvn -Dtest=regression.xml test

 Smoke tests
 This suite includes tests from files: LoginTest, ActivityLogTest, FoodLogTest.

-Running the suit
+How to run the suit
 To execute the test suite, simply run: mvn -Dtest=smoke.xml test

 Negative tests
 This suite includes tests from files: LoginTest(Data-driven), ActivityLogTest, FoodLogTest.

-Running the suit
+How to run the suit
 To execute the test suite, simply run: mvn -Dtest=negative.xml test

-Running tests
-Run tests using mvn clean test command mvn clean test

-Running a single test use command mvn -Dtest=LogoutTest test
+In order to run a single test use command mvn -Dtest=LogoutTest test